Star Trek Voyager (VOY) Season 6

 One thing I disliked very much was that Chakotay, B'Elanna, Paris, Harry and Neelix did appreciate Tsunkatse very much, which was already brutal enough even in the comparably harmless "blue matches".
 It is clear that they were shocked when Seven suddenly appeared in the arena.
 On the other hand, shouldn't they, in their roles as Starfleet officers, be at least a bit worried about anyone else fighting there too?
 Isn't it hypocritical that they accept and even enjoy unknown aliens beating each other, while they consider this too dangerous for themselves and beneath their dignity?
 Moreover, I wonder if they really didn't know that there were "red matches" to the death too.

-Remarkable aliens: There were several familiar aliens, including Voth and apparently even members of the "Swarm" species.
+- Remarkable aliens: Many familiar aliens appear in the episode, including Voth and apparently even members of the "Swarm" species.

 I think this episode was a wasted opportunity to show an exciting Borg plot.
 I have to admit that can't tell what exactly I disliked about "Collective", aside from my impression of lacking creativity and imagination in the episode.
 If we forget for a moment that the children were (or wanted to be) Borg, it was a conventional abduction episode, with the usual negotiations, with some fighting, with an attempt to surprise the enemy, with the old feedback pulse trick, with villains who didn't turn out all that bad at the end.
 Since the children were not acting as Borg anyway, their looks and the cube were the only Borg-specific aspects.
 Everything else was like in countless episodes before, and it seems the authors were desperately looking for enough dialogue and effects to fill their 45 minutes.
 This is what I mean by "wasted opportunity".
 The visual effects were very nice though.
 One thing I liked too was that the events of the episode have a lasting effect because the four remaining children will stay on Voyager and the origin of the pathogen will hopefully be revealed in a later episode.